camunda/camunda-docs-manual/content/webapps/shared-options/header-security.md

 The **Content Security Policy** is a mighty tool to prevent cross-site scripting and code injection attacks.

-It is a common practice to extend the Camunda BPM web applications by custom scripts & forms.
+It is a common practice to extend the Camunda Platform web applications by custom scripts & forms.
 To ensure that these user customizations work without any problems, by default, the **Content Security Policy** is configured very lax.
 It is highly recommended to strengthen the default policy based on your requirements.